justinfagnani/dado/README.md

 }

 class Bar {
-  // A default method is automatically injected with dependencies Bar(Foo foo);
+  // When there is only one constructor, it is automatically injected with
+  // dependencies
+  Bar(Foo foo);
+}

+class Baz {
+  String serverAddress;

+  Baz();

+  // In classes that have multiple constructors, the desired constructor can
+  // be selected using the @inject annotation.
+Otherwise, Dado will look for
+  // a no-args constructor.
+  @inject
+  Baz.injectable(String this.serverAddress);
 }

 main() {